majarall/Kafka-Energy-Data-Stream/README.md

 - Converts the filtered data into a structured format (DataFrame).
 - Performs data aggregation on selected fields.
 - Publishes the processed data to a Kafka broker for further consumption.
+- Provides a consumer module to consume and process the data from the Kafka broker for furthur downstream tasks.

 ## System Components